Eight-Mansions/rmj/release/RMJ README.txt

 Cargodin - Image editing
 blametherobots - Image editing

+## Special Thanks ##
+Kotcrab, for lending us the Fate subtitle timer!

 ## Contact ##
 Have any issues or run into any problems?
 Feel free to drop by our discord here:
 *  https://discord.gg/bewGNtm